false

 A brand persona with these types of details can serve as a filter to ensure consistency across every caption, image, video, etc., and build trust with your audience on social media.

 Focus your efforts on two or three major social platforms, so you don’t spread yourself too thin or appear inauthentic to your audience.
-If you’re unsure which social channels are worth the investment, consider your current guest demographics, look at referral traffic sources in Google Analytics, and/or survey your guests with high lifetime value (LTV).
+If you’re unsure which social channels are worth the investment, consider your current guest demographics, watch reputation management tools, look at referral traffic sources in Google Analytics, and/or survey your guests with high lifetime value (GLV).

 It’s important to know what your competitors do well on social, but also what they don’t.
 Seize opportunities to engage your target audience in new ways and, most importantly, stay laser-focused on your brand’s goals.